ar4toX/ar4toX/README.md

 - hello I'm ar4toX
 - I like programming programming, speedcubing, hard stuff
-- I’m currently trying to learn rust
+- I’m currently trying to donc++
 - can contact by discord at arato#4764
-- currently, I'm the main coder for an FTC team
+- currently, I'm in college

 <!---
 ar4toX/ar4toX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.